Sparshb700/pwn.college.sparsh/Hello_Hackers.md

 # 1. Intro to Commands
-The question prompted me to invoke my first command on the bash script, The command `whoami` was introduced.
+The challenge prompted me to invoke my first command on the bash script, The command `whoami` was introduced.

 ## My Solve